 Here’s a test for you until the next tutorial.
 Create a conditional format that outlines or highlights cells under the current date.
 This will show you where the current date is in the schedule.
 Use the current date typed in cell E6 so it matches the template.
 In the next tutorial I will show you one way to solve this.

 Here is a tip you might need.
-When multiple conditional formats are applied to a cell (or range) the order in which the conditional rules are checked is the order in which formats are applied.
-So the order of your conditional formulas and formats can affect appearance.
+When multiple conditional formats are applied to a cell (or range) the format of the rules is applied according to the order of the rules in the conditional formatting Manage Rules dialog box.
+If rules are not being applied in the correct priority order change the order of the rules in the dialog box.
 The Manage Rules dialog box found under the Conditional Format menu has arrows that enable you to move the conditional formulas up or down.

 Now for something cool!
 This Gantt chart is only 18 cells wide.
 A great improvement would be to make this scroll left or right.
+So it could span a date range hundreds of dates wide.
 In fact, you could scroll through as wide a date range as you need.